fenago/learn-java-12-programming/lab_guide/Lab_8.md

 Multithreading and Concurrent Processing
 ========================================

-In this chapter, we will discuss the ways to increase Java application performance by using the workers (threads) that process data concurrently.
+In this lab, we will discuss the ways to increase Java application performance by using the workers (threads) that process data concurrently.
 We will explain the concept of Java threads and demonstrate their usage.
 We will also talk about the difference between parallel and concurrent processing and how to avoid unpredictable results caused by the concurrent modification of the shared resource.

-The following topics will be covered in this chapter:
+The following topics will be covered in this lab:

 -   Thread vs process
 -   User thread vs daemon